-Not sure how to get started?
-We’ve got everything you need to know in this how-to guide.
 All you need is 5 minutes and a quiet spot.

 How will all the issues floating around in your mind affect you 5 or 10 years from now?
 Will anyone really care that you bought a fruit plate for the potluck instead of baking a pie from scratch?

 Don’t let minor issues turn into significant hurdles.

 Trying to ease the load for someone else can help you put things in perspective.
 Think of ways you can be of service to someone going through a difficult time.

 Does your friend who’s in the middle of a divorce need a few hours of child care?
 Can you pick up groceries for your neighbor who’s been sick?

 Realizing you have the power to make someone’s day better can keep negative thoughts from taking over.
 It also gives you something productive to focus on instead of your never-ending stream of thoughts.

 Automatic negative thoughts (ANTs) refer to knee-jerk negative thoughts, usually involving fear or anger, you sometimes have in reaction to a situation.

 You can identify and work through your ANTs by keeping a record of your thoughts and actively working to change them: